 & Second Opinions

 Did you know that 1 in 4 people suffer from having bad breath, also known as halitosis?
 This incredibly common condition is not only unpleasant, but it can also be highly embarrassing.
 Nobody wants to be that person who leans into another person and, witness in shock and dismay; them wilt away from you.
-While chewing gum and sucking on mints and lozenges can help mask the odor, to properly eliminate bad breath once and for all, you need to give our team here at David Crumpton, DDS a visit so we can help you get rid of the offensive odor and restore your confidence once again by treating bad breath in Trophy Club, TX.
+While chewing gum and sucking on mints and lozenges can help mask the odor, to properly eliminate bad breath once and for all, you need to give our team here at David Crumpton, DDS a visit, so we can help you get rid of the offensive odor and restore your confidence once again by treating bad breath in Trophy Club, TX.

 Bad breath has several causes, but the number one reason most people struggle with it is due to poor oral hygiene.
 When brushing and flossing fall to the wayside, bacteria can form on your teeth and along your gumline.
 These bacteria give off sulfur compounds, which results in a rotten odor in your mouth.
 This can be highly embarrassing for many people who may not even be aware of their role in maintaining fresh breath.